Yashwant190/VIT-Hackathon/README.md

-In this repository we ave uploaded our presentation for the first round of VIT Code Apex '25.
+In this repository we have uploaded our presentation for the first round of VIT Code Apex '25.